cscorley/dissertation/chapters/2_related/1_tr_general.md

     :   remove common words such as natural language articles (e.g., "an" or "the"), stop words, or short words
 4) Stem
-    :   remove prefixes and suffixes to leave just the root word (e.g., "name", "names", "named", and "naming" all reduce to "name")) A common stemmer used is by @Porter_1980.
+    :   remove prefixes and suffixes to leave just the root word (e.g., "name", "names", "named", and "naming" all reduce to "name" using the stemmer described by @Porter_1980)
 5) Weigh
     :   adjust the representation of a term in a document by some scheme, such as term-frequency inverse-document-frequency (tf-idf)